Mohanakri/K8s-Admin-kode-kloud/docs/02-Core-Concepts/06-Kube-API-Server.md

 # Kube API Server
   - Take me to [Video Tutorial](https://kodekloud.com/topic/kube-api-server/)

-In this section, we will talk about kube-apiserver in kubernetes

 Here is a summary of the article on the **kube-apiserver** in Kubernetes: